Andreas-Svensson/movie_recommender/README.md

 For example, we see that userId 6 has given movieId 0 a rating of 4.5 stars.

 Since all unique movieId's have been added to the matrix to avoid index mismatches, the movies without a rating are represented by an empty index.
-For example, using the small dataset and looking at index 816 which is a movie with no ratings, it will only print and empty string instead of giving an error.
+For example, using the small dataset and looking at index 816 which is a movie with no ratings, it will only print an empty string instead of giving an error.

 #### Model:
 - A KNN model with the following parameters is created and fitted to the matrix: